Glycopeptide antibiotic: Administration

 Vancomycin is usually given intravenously, as an infusion, and can cause tissue necrosis and phlebitis at the injection site if given too rapidly.
-Pain at site of injection is indeed a common adverse event.
-One of the side-effects is red man syndrome, an idiosyncratic reaction to bolus caused by histamine release.
+Pain at the site of injection is indeed a common adverse event.
+One of the side effects is red man syndrome, an idiosyncratic reaction to bolus caused by histamine release.
 Some other side-effects of vancomycin are nephrotoxicity including kidney failure and interstitial nephritis, blood disorders including neutropenia, and deafness, which is reversible once therapy has stopped.
 Over 90% of the dose is excreted in the urine, therefore there is a risk of accumulation in patients with renal impairment, so therapeutic drug monitoring (TDM) is recommended.

-Oral preparations of vancomycin are available, however they are not absorbed from the lumen of the gut, so are of no use in treating systemic infections.
-The oral preparations are formulated for the treatment of infections within the gastrointestinal tract, Clostridium difficile, for example.
+Oral preparations of vancomycin are available, however, they are not absorbed from the lumen of the gut, so are of no use in treating systemic infections.
+The oral preparations are formulated for the treatment of infections within the gastrointestinal tract, Clostridioides difficile, for example.